apostrophecms/vite-demo/README.md

 This module contributes the back-end logic required to save the counter value per App Counter widget (on counter button click).
 The module provides:
 - A simple API endpoint using the Apostrophe `apiRoutes(self)` configuration method to save the counter value in the MongoDB database per widget instance.
 - A method, `getWidgetCounter(id)`, to get the counter value per widget instance, used in the async server component to pass that value as a prop to the front-end app.
-- A Nunjucks helper filter (`toAttributeValue(obj)`) and component.
+- A Nunjucks helper filter (`toAttributeValue(obj)`) and a server component.
 The component is defined in the `counterApp()` component method and the template is located in the `views` folder.
 In ApostropheCMS, components act much like they do in other frameworks, allowing you to add specific functionality to any of your templates.
 In this case, we are serializing server-side data and sending it to the front-end app via `data-*` attributes.

 #### `modules/counter-page`